 In markets like Dubai, where off-plan investments are common, developers offer structured payment plans that can significantly impact cash flow.
 A good payment plan reduces financial strain and provides flexibility in managing assets.
 Investors should evaluate whether the payment structure allows for profitable resale opportunities before full ownership transfer.

 A key consideration is whether the property has an attractive handover structure that suits both the investor and the potential end buyer.
 Some buyers prefer lower upfront costs with extended post-handover payment plans, which can make a property more attractive on the resale market.
-Additionally, ensuring that financing options are available for future buyers increases the potential pool of interested purchasers.
-Without financing availability, the resale market may be limited to cash buyers only, which can slow down turnover.
+Financing availability also expands the pool of potential purchasers.

 3. End-User Appeal Drives Value

 A property should attract both investors and potential homeowners.
 If a unit is only appealing to short-term investors, it may struggle to retain long-term value.
-Features such as modern amenities, desirable layouts, and convenient locations near schools, public transport, and business hubs enhance end-user appeal, making resale easier.
+Features such as modern amenities, desirable layouts, and convenient locations near schools, public transport, and business hubs enhance end-user appeal and make resale easier.

 4. Market Trends and Economic Indicators Matter